franchsli/whatsapp_clone_django/README.md

 ## BUGS TO FIX

 - When a user deletes a chat, the chat will be deleted from all the users in the chat
+  - To fix this, you need to implement something similar to archive view logic.
 - Check why request.user.has_photo returns value but (in view) user_instance.has_photo returns False.
 - When scroll to bottom doesn't scroll to the botom anymore:
   - **THIS IS WHAT I THINK IT HAPPENS**: